-Shanghai Terrace sits four floors above Michigan Avenue (Chicago’s prime shopping street) and offers an oversized deck in summer time, transformed into an ice rink for winter months.
+Shanghai Terrace sits four floors above Michigan Avenue (Chicago’s prime shopping street) and offers an oversized deck in the summertime, transformed into an ice rink for winter months.
 Although we did not step out because of the extreme cold, the deck area looked beautifully appointed.

 We ordered one appetizer and some dim sum: roasted duck and pork with spices and honey and four lobster and chicken dumplings with black truffle.
 The pork had a very pleasant texture and density; we enjoyed the intense contrast between the crispiness of the duck skin and its meat, tender and flavorful.
 As for the dumplings, they were quite a revelation!
 The texture and the flavors so perfectly matching and blending kept us wanting to try more kinds…and so we did.
 We ordered a set of four Shanghai-style pork dumplings that came steamy and with a nice bite when dipped in the soy/ginger sauce we were offered.

-While contemplating the dessert menu, hot towelettes were brought to the table on silver trays: a much appreciated touch, especially when exposed to the recent Artic wind chills in Chicago.
+While contemplating the dessert menu, hot towelettes were brought to the table on silver trays: a much-appreciated touch, especially when exposed to the recent Arctic wind chills in Chicago.
 The beautiful presentation of the Asian pear tatin equally matched its flavor and richness.
-The ginger cream surrounding the traditional sesame balls still has us day dreaming!
+The ginger cream surrounding the traditional sesame balls still has us daydreaming!

 Where: Shanghai Terrace, The Peninsula Chicago